 Many historians believe that French roulette is the original, authentic variant of the game, and that the European and American styles evolved from this casino classic.
 As roulette was first played in the king’s court and by nobleman in France, this theory seems to be correct.

-As the game of roulette grew in popularity and spread across the globe, it was altered to suit not only the players, but also to benefit the river belle online casino and gaming rooms, and the American version with its extra zero and higher house edge was created.
+As the game of roulette grew in popularity and spread across the globe, it was altered to suit not only the players, but also to benefit casino and gaming rooms, and the American version with its extra zero and higher house edge was created.

 French roulette remains the first wheel spinning game and over the centuries it’s taken the world by storm.
 In the transition to the online environment, French roulette has fared well and although not as popular as the European style, or as adrenalin inducing as American roulette, it certainly has its fans.